-4) A year around program will require 5 - 7 treatments depending on the number of sites and bird pressure.
+4) A year around program will require 6 - 10 treatments depending on the number of sites and bird pressure.
 The area requiring treatment can often be reduced after the first few treatments.

 5) If the geese move to another site, treat that area immediately.
 If the geese return to the originally sprayed site, retreat immediately.

 7) You can minimize usage by observing conditions daily, particularly early morning and in the evening and reacting quickly.
 Often limited treatment of these areas can discourage the geese and be very cost effective.

 NOTE: A small flock can damage the turf, leave droppings and require significant cost to repair.
 The proper use of FlightControl will provide a cost effective solution.
 However, we have had some golf courses decide to treat a larger area routinely to have a goose free course and add $1 - 2 per round to the green fees to cover the cost of a goose free course.

-8) If you have any questions call 1-877 554-3373
+9) If you have any questions call 1-877-554-3373

 We find golf course superintendents and greenkeepers are creative with treatment approaches.
 If you develop a unique treatment procedure at your course, please share it with us by sending an email to: info@FlightControl.com